gitmft/mft-upload/README.md

 * Chaining of requests for upload and notify SOAP service use cases
 * Custom payload templates using templatedir property
 * Allow removal of passwords from the config file
+* Support respfile argument for template development and improved debugging

 Future use cases include the following:
 * Upload to HTTP servers using MTOM attachments